 So what can employers do to help carers?

 - Introduce and promote flexible working where possible.
-In most roles, this is workable provided core
+In most roles, this is workable provided core hours are completed

 - Introduce some paid leave for carers to attend medical appointments or emergencies